Starcrossed (novel): Goddess

 Goddess is the third book in the Starcrossed series by Josephine Angelini.
 The last installment of the trilogy, released on May 28, 2013.
 Follow Helen, Lucas and Orion as the face off against the newly released Greek gods and goddesses as they fight for control and attempt to stop the chaos that surrounds them as the world is thrown into unbalance.

+Outcasts & Scions

+Prequels to the Starcrossed series featuring a number of known characters in their youth.

+Timeless & Endless

+Direct continuations of the original trilogy concluding Helen and Lucas’s story.